balpars/Security-Headers-Validator/README.md

 ## How do I add a new header?

-By following steps below you can add and integrate your headers to Security Header Validator.
+By following steps below you can add and integrate your headers to Security Headers Validator.

 1 - Navigate to headers folder and create the <header_name>.py file eg. user_agent.py